-When checking documents for plagiarism and incorrectly cited passages, it’s important that every single source available is included to be checked against.
+When checking documents for plagiarism and incorrectly cited passages, it is important that every single source available is included to be checked against.
 Only then the results shown in the plagiarism report can be relied upon.

 PlagScan automatically includes four types of sources in its plagiarism detection routine:

-- ‘The Internet’ with 14 billions of digital content available at your fingertips
+- ‘The Internet’ with more than 14 billion pages of digital content available at your fingertips.